dyve/blog/content/post/django-custom-user-model-admin.md

 {{< /highlight >}}

-*This is an update of a Tumblr post I wrote on May 8, 2013 (3:14 PM).*
+*This is an update of a Tumblr post I originally wrote on May 8, 2013 (3:14 PM).*